 Despite the frequency of this type of move, many individuals approach job relocations without adequate preparation.
 Moving to take a job presents unique challenges not encountered during other move types, which can create difficulties and extra expenses.

-In this blog, we discuss four tips to help you make a job-related transition with minimal complications.
+In this blog, we discuss four tips when moving that will help you make a job-related transition with minimal complications.

 Job-related moves require more logistical organization than your average transition.
 Not only must you organize your usual moving and housing services, but you must also consider the steps you’ll need to take for your new job.